erasmussen39/xlr-fastlane-plugin/README.md

 * **XL Release** 7.x
 * ssh running on the host computer
 * fastlane installed on host computer
-* <project directory>/fastlane/Fastfile with lane defined
+* &lt;project directory&gt;/fastlane/Fastfile with lane defined

 ## Installation ##

 * Place the plugin JAR file into your `SERVER_HOME/plugins` directory.
 * Restart the server